DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 colors of its cores.
 *Node* - Refers to either a structure containing cores in a topology (group, package or a NUMA node) or a topology tree node, explained below.
+Only relevant structures are currently NUMA nodes.
 *Node node* - Type of item at the layer below the root and above the core level.
-For NUMA TV, they are currently interchangeable for NUMA node nodes.
+For TopoViews, they are currently interchangeable for NUMA node nodes.
-*NUMA TV* - NUMA Topology Views, shortened.
+*TopoViews* - Topology Views, shortened.
-*NUMA TV Context* - Configuration object for a KernelShark process, which manages per stream configurations of which topologies are loaded, if any, and what view a stream is requesting to be used during topology visualisation.
+*Topology Views context* - Configuration object for a KernelShark process, which manages per stream configurations of which topologies are loaded, if any, and what view a stream is requesting to be used during topology visualisation.
 *OS index*